-For bloggers, when used correctly, social networks (such as Facebook, Twitter, Instagram and Pinterest) have many benefits.
-They can easily help you build a community of like-minded people, as well as drive clicks to your blog and generate new client leads.
+For bloggers, social networks (such as Facebook, Twitter, Instagram and Pinterest) have many benefits.
+When used correctly, they can easily help you build a community of like-minded people, as well as drive clicks to your blog and generate new client leads.

 Sounds good, right?